tsobe/lobiani/README.md

 ## Ubiquitous language
 ### Warehouse
 - Warehouse - collection of items to be sold
-- Manager - person who's responsible for adding items to warehouse
+- Operator - responsible for adding items to warehouse

 ### Sales
-- Manager - person who defines and publishes products
+- Manager - defines and publishes products
 - Product - representation of saleable warehouse item
 - Customer - person who's willing to purchase products
 - Basket - container for products to be purchased later at once